CLI

 Command Line Interface (CLI)

-There are a handful of ways to interact with the Akeyless Platform for managing, creating, and fetching multiple types of supported secrets.
-One of them is our Command Line Interface (CLI), which is purpose-built to serve your custom automation scripts (usually within a CI/CD pipeline or backup process), as well as human DevOps/Software engineers.
-For a full list of the available CLI command, see the CLI reference.
+There are multiple methods to interact with the Akeyless Platform for managing, creating, and fetching multiple types of supported secrets.
+One of them is our Command Line Interface (CLI).

-The Akeyless CLI has a pre-compiled binary version for Linux, macOS, and Windows which can be easily installed.
+The Akeyless CLI has pre-compiled binary versions for Linux, macOS, and Windows that can be installed locally.

-Run the following command to download and install the CLI binary.
+Run the following commands to download and install the CLI binary:

 chmod +x akeyless